 - The Babee Covee does six jobs!
 Use it to cover up while nursing, then cover the car seat or stroller with it to keep your little one warm while you're out and about.
 Use it as a blanket for playing on the floor at home.
 When your baby gets older, use the award-winning Baby Covee as a shopping cart or highchair cover to keep germs away from your child's hands.
 Made with durable fabric, the cover is a cinch to wash and reuse.
 You'll never leave home without it!
 This versatile product is around $50.

 - The Covillow is your go-to choice if you're super modest.
 Not only does the cover shield your front, but it also wraps around your sides and covers your back so you know you're not giving anyone a sneak peek of what's beneath your clothes.
 To top it off, the Covillow has a built-in pillow underneath so you can get comfortable even if you're nursing in public.
-The Covillow was featured in Baby Stuff Reviewed as a must-have for new moms.
+The Covillow receives high reviews on Amazon.
 You can get a Covillow for around $60.

 Pros and Cons